 Beth isn't that little girl anymore Daryl, and I don't think she's ever gonna stop loving you and I won't pretend to understand anything about love, but maybe people are meant for each other.
 Maybe this is some kinda destiny.
 I don't know.
 All I do know is that my beautiful baby sister ran away from everything, but she can't run away from her heart.
 She's had dreams about you since you left, still has them cause I visit her in Atlanta a couple times a month and it's like she's sixteen again, tossing and turning in her bed whispering your name and begging you not to go.

 I wasn't gonna do this.
-I wasn't gonna butt in and maybe it's stupid and maybe you've moved on and have a whole new life, but I remember your face, when you'd watch her and I bet you don't even need a reminder.
+I wasn't gonna but in and maybe it's stupid and maybe you've moved on and have a whole new life, but I remember your face when you'd watch her and I bet you don't even need a reminder.
 She's here though.
-And maybe you're both running in the wrong direction, if that's what you're doing.
+And maybe you're both running in the wrong direction if that's what you're doing.
 I'm sorry for butting in.
 Shawn knows I'm doing it and he said I was crazy, but he never told me not to so if you love our baby sister please think about coming home.

 Here's my cell # in case you want to call 770-571-2029

-Daryl's hand is shaking and the edge of the paper where he's holding on is crumpled in his fist.
+Daryl's hand is shaking and the edge of the paper is crumpled in his fist.
 Four years.
 Would he have come back if he'd read this letter four years ago?
 They were giving him their blessing.
 They were giving him everything he ever fucking wanted.
-Four years ago.
 He takes up the bottle of whiskey again and almost drains it before he's choking on the tears he's been holding back.
-He raises his arm and flings the bottle at the trailer and it smashes against the metal siding, glass glittering in the sun as it scatters.
+Raising his arm, he flings the bottle at the trailer and it smashes against the metal siding, glass glittering in the sun as it scatters.
 The letter is still there in his hand, he drags a hand across his wet face and pulls out his cell phone.
 He's gonna try.

 "I used to hire temporary help during the busy months, but now, well now I think I'm gonna need more."
-They are mucking out the stalls.
+They've been mucking out the stalls.
 The horses are all new to Beth.
 Her old mare Nellie died a couple years back and Hershel has always loved horses so he keeps a few and still manages to ride a little.

 "Daddy, I'm back and Maggie is in town.
 We can help too."
 Beth came back for this.
 The farm and her family and the life that does matter even if some of the people who used to share it are gone.